AstarNetwork/astar-docs/docs/about/astar.md

 Many different blockchains exist but few have interoperability as a feature.
 To move "value" from Bitcoin to Ethereum, we need a centralized exchange.
 Polkadot is a sharded protocol that enables blockchain networks to operate together seamlessly.

 [Astar Network] is compatible with Polkadot.
-By connecting Astar Network to Polkadot, we will have true interoperability.
+By connecting Astar Network to Polkadot, we have true interoperability.

 ## Lack of Developer Incentive
  DApp developers are the most important human resource in the blockchain industry but they are paying a lot of costs to develop dApps or infrastructure projects.
 Astar has a #Build2Earn protocol that allows developers to earn basic income while making products.